meoblast001/meosite/blog/2016-04-04-changing_the_way_i_write_software.md

 (the `null` problem is a difficult one to avoid; it even pops up in this section).

-### Handle Side-Effects With Care
+### Handle Side Effects With Care

 In the functional programming world, people talk a lot about "launching the missiles".
 There are even
 [jokes about this in package repositories](https://hackage.haskell.org/package/acme-missiles-0.1.0.0/docs/Acme-Missiles.html).
-This expression is usually used to describe how dangerous code can be that interacts with the outside world.
-To be clear, interacting with the outside world is **not** a side-effect.
-But it can (and often is) implemented as one.
-A side-effect is anything that breaks functional purity.
+This expression is usually used to describe how dangerous code that interacts with the outside world can be.
+To be clear, interacting with the outside world is **not** a side effect, but it can (and often is) implemented as one.
+A side effect is anything that breaks functional purity.
 Functional purity is the idea that a function is nothing more than its mathematical definition: a map from a domain (its input) to a codomain (its return value).
 The PHP function `file_get_contents` is definitely not a pure function.
-Reading that file is implemented as a side-effect.
+Reading that file is implemented as a side effect.
 I can call `$a = file_get_contents('test.txt');`, replace the file, call `$b = file_get_contents('test.txt');` again, and `$a === $b` will not be true.
 This is not a valid map.
 One key goes to two values.